DHTMLX/docs-suite/docs/grid/accessibility_conformance_report.md

 ## WCAG 2.x report

 DHTMLX Grid is web content, so only the **Web** response is populated below.
-"Requires an AA-conformant theme" and "requires `keyNavigation`, on by default" are configuration dependencies, not defects.
+"Requires an AA-conformant theme", "requires `keyNavigation`, on by default" and "requires a selection module (`selection` or `blockSelection`)" are configuration dependencies, not defects.

 ### Table 1: Success Criteria, Level A